MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-view-traffic-logs.md

 ---

-# How to use the Global Secure Access (preview) traffic logs
+# How to use the Global Secure Access traffic logs

-Monitoring the traffic for Global Secure Access (preview) is an important activity for ensuring your tenant is configured correctly and that your users are getting the best experience possible.
+Monitoring the traffic for Global Secure Access is an important activity for ensuring your tenant is configured correctly and that your users are getting the best experience possible.
 The Global Secure Access traffic logs provide insight into who is accessing what resources, where they're accessing them from, and what action took place.

 This article describes how to use the traffic logs for Global Secure Access.

 ## Prerequisites

 - A **Global Secure Access Administrator** role in Microsoft Entra ID.
-- The preview requires a Microsoft Entra ID P1 license.
+- The product requires licensing.
+For details, see the licensing section of [What is Global Secure Access](overview-what-is-global-secure-access.md).
 If needed, you can [purchase licenses or get trial licenses](https://aka.ms/azureadlicense).

 ## How the traffic logs work